List of "Weird Al" Yankovic polka medleys: Weekly chart positions

-"NOW That's What I Call Polka!"
+"Now That's What I Call Polka!"

-"NOW That's What I Call Polka!" is the twelfth polka medley recorded by "Weird Al" Yankovic.
+"Now That's What I Call Polka!" is the twelfth polka medley recorded by "Weird Al" Yankovic.
 It appears on his 2014 album Mandatory Fun, and the title of the medley is the parody of compilation album series Now That's What I Call Music!.
+Wayne Bergeron replaces the late Warren Leuning on trumpet.

 The following songs are included in the medley: